 While such technical indicators serve as a useful tool, it should not be used in isolation.
 For instance, the actual result may vary from what these tools indicate.
 In addition, it’s imperative to establish a stop loss as well.

-The purple line is the EMA 5 and the orange line is EMA 8.
+The purple line is the EMA 5, and the orange line is EMA 8.
 We have highlighted two crossovers in the above chart.
-We should note that these lines are very close to each other since the time interval is relatively small when you compare it to the example we had illustrated earlier.
+We should note that these lines are very close to each other since the time interval is relatively small compared to the example we had illustrated earlier.

-Since the time intervals are very small, these trades can be very risky and one should establish a stop loss in order to execute a trade.
+Since the time intervals are minimal, these trades can be hazardous, and one should establish a stop loss to execute a trade.
 The chart also illustrates numerous instances of crossovers during which the rate is range-bound.
-In these cases it may be essential that we also rely on price action for confirmation.
+In these cases, it may be essential that we also rely on price action for confirmation.

 Out of the many technical indicators available, the EMA is one of the simplest.
 It is a favorite of many successful traders.
-The flexibility it offers in terms of adjusting the smoothing factor or time period makes it a versatile tool.
-Traders can use it for long term trades by adjusting the EMA for a longer period.
-In markets like FX where the indicator needs to be reactive to the latest price, traders can simply reduce the time interval.
+The flexibility it offers in adjusting the smoothing factor or time period makes it a versatile tool.
+Traders can use it for long-term trades by adjusting the EMA for a longer period.
+In markets like FX, where the indicator needs to be reactive to the latest price, traders can simply reduce the time interval.
 The indicator works particularly well in a trending market.
-If used well it can lead to a substantial profit for the trader.
+If used well, it can lead to a substantial profit for the trader.
 You can also customize and apply it to a wide range of asset classes as well.

-Today the EMA is still a useful tool for traders It continues to see common use even though many more sophisticated technical indicators have cropped up since.
-The flexibility it offers along with the simple computational requirements makes it a handy tool in conducting analysis at a fast pace.
+Today the EMA is still a useful tool for traders.
+It continues to see common use even though many more sophisticated technical indicators have cropped up since.
+The flexibility it offers and the simple computational requirements make it a handy tool in conducting analysis at a fast pace.

 The 50-day average gives us a picture of the price in the last 50 days.
 Traders can compare this with the latest price and estimate the future direction based on this.

 The exponential moving average is typically preferable in a trending market, where the latest price should be given more weight in establishing the average.
 In such a case, simple moving averages tend to underestimate or overestimate the price.
-When the price is range bound, both the averages tend to perform in a similar manner.
+When the price is range bound, both the averages tend to perform similarly.

 Swing trading involves trades for the medium term.
 One could use three EMAs like EMA 9, EMA 13, and EMA 50.
-To get a clear indication of an uptrend, the current price that was below these three lines should rise above these EMAs.
-Moreover, EMA 9 should be higher than the EMA 13 which in turn should be above EMA 50.
+To get a clear indication of an uptrend, the current price below these three lines should rise above these EMAs.
+Moreover, EMA 9 should be higher than the EMA 13, which should be above EMA 50.